 At the end of their regulatory useful lives, the facilities cease to receive the remuneration supplements for investment and operation.
-In addition, any facilities that obtain the contemplated reasonable return within the span of their regulatory useful lives cease to accrue remuneration for investment.
+In addition, any facilities that while still within their regulatory useful lives have obtained the contemplated reasonable return will accrue remuneration for investment equivalent to zero.

-The reasonable return principle enshrined in the remuneration framework is conceived of as a minimum return; as a result, facilities are not obligated to reimburse any remuneration received in the event the facility owner generates a return that is higher than that contemplated in the remuneration regime except in two specific circumstances: a) in the last stub period in which the standard facility reaches the end of its regulatory useful life; or b) if a facility exits the remuneration regime before the end of its regulatory useful life.
+The reasonable return principle enshrined in the remuneration framework is conceived of as a minimum return; as a result, facilities are not obliged to reimburse any remuneration received in the event the facility owner generates a return that is higher than that contemplated in the remuneration regime except in two specific circumstances: a) in the last stub period in which the standard facility reaches the end of its regulatory useful life; or b) if a facility exits the remuneration regime before the end of its regulatory useful life.
 In those instances, the maximum amount of the reimbursement would correspond to the negative adjustments arising in the stub period in which those circumstances arise.